Our goal is to share information and products that are truly helpful to renters.

-Lastly, a good rule of thumb is to add an additional 10-15% onto your monthly expenses for unexpected bills, such as your car breaking down or some sort of medical emergency.
-Adding these extra costs to your expenses will make it easier to budget for if and when they do come up!
+Lastly, a good rule of thumb is to add 10-15% to your monthly expenses for unexpected bills, such as your car breaking down or some sort of medical emergency.
+Adding these extra costs to your expenses will make it easier to budget for if and when they come up!

 4. Set your savings goal

 In addition to your monthly expenses that you’ve calculated, you owe yourself a little extra cash for the future.